macks22/gmu-dia2/data/mmformat/README.md

 ## Section 1: Background

-The dataset was originally downloaded from the [nsf.gov](http://www.nsf.gov/awardsearch/download.jsp) and pre-processed by Purdue University.
+The dataset was originally downloaded from [nsf.gov](http://www.nsf.gov/awardsearch/download.jsp) and pre-processed by Purdue University.
 The pre-processing steps of relevance to this subset of that data are as follows: